 can I use active dry yeast instead of instant yeast?

 You can use active dry yeast for this recipe if that’s all you have on hand.
 I would recommend proofing it in water before using it.
 To do this, add the yeast and a small pinch of sugar to the warm water.
 Let it sit for about 2 to 5 minutes, or until it starts to get really bubbly.
+Make sure to use granulated sugar and not honey for this process.
 Then proceed to add the yeast water mixture to the flour and salt.
 Continue with Step 2 as directed.

 can I use whole wheat flour instead?